clue/reactphp-ami/README.md

 #### close()

-The `close()` method can be used to force-close the AMI connection and reject all pending actions.
+The `close(): void` method can be used to force-close the AMI connection and reject all pending actions.

 #### end()

-The `end()` method can be used to soft-close the AMI connection once all pending actions are completed.
+The `end(): void` method can be used to soft-close the AMI connection once all pending actions are completed.

 #### Advanced